imaitland/blog/md/ownership_in_rust.md

   let p = "hello";
   // p comes into scope.

-  // p is copied, therefore remains valid. let result_2 = fictional_function(p);
+  // p is copied, remember it is a str! and therefore remains valid. let result_2 = fictional_function(p);

   // using p here would still work!